VainlyStrain/Vailyn/README.md

 By specifying `-n`, Vailyn will not only display files on the terminal, but also download and save the files into the loot folder.

-If you want a verbose output (display every output, not only found files), you can use `-s`.
+If you want a verbose output (display every output, not only found files), you can use `--debug`.
 Note that output gets really messy, this is basically just a debug help.

 ### False Positive prevention